michealengland/micheal-dev-2/src/content/blog/ghcli-1-installing-and-authorizing-the-GitHubCLI.md

   SSH
 ```

-Once you choose `HTTPS`, you'll encounter another question about how you wish to proceed with authentication.
+When you select the HTTPS option, the CLI will prompt you with a choice about your preferred authentication method.
 Selecting `Y` or typing `Yes` will automatically choose the `Paste an authentication token` option at the next prompt.
 Conversely, using `N` or `No` will default to the `Login with a web browser` option.

 For the purposes of this guide, we'll authenticate using the browser.
 If you already possess an authentication token, you can use that method as well; the steps are quite similar.